Nerzors/NerzorsBlacklistKeeper/README.md

 ## Development Status

 > [!IMPORTANT]
-> The `Tooltip` sub-addon is gone.
+> With Updated `2.0.0-dev.0.39.0`: The `Tooltip` sub-addon is gone.
 Its functionality is now part of the main addon.
 You no longer need to install `NerzorsBlacklistKeeper_Tooltip` and can delete the old folder.

 > NBK V2 is currently in active development.